If you love dogs, you can help us make a difference.

-As a 100% volunteer-run organization, we are entirely dependent on the efforts of our volunteers, and offer many opportunities to help our rescue’s success, both in person and remote.
+As a 100% volunteer-run organization based in Bloomfield CT, we are entirely dependent on the efforts of our volunteers, and offer many opportunities to help our rescue’s success, both in person and remote.
 Explore our volunteer opportunities below.
 When you’re ready to join us, check out our orientation and volunteer application.

 Ensuring that the right family adopts the right dog involves a lot of emails and phone calls.
 We need to conduct vet checks, reference checks, phone interviews and confirm property ownership or rental details.
 If you like getting to know new people over the phone, we could use your help and can train you to assist our adoption screeners.